-1. If the information regarding risk to an adult relates to alleged abuse by a member of The Community Farm, the DSL should immediately be informed in the first instance, or if the allegation concerns the DSL the Team Member should speak directly to the Chair of the Management Committee.
+If the information regarding risk to an adult relates to abuse by a member of The Community Farm the DSL should immediately be informed in the first instance, or if the allegation concerns the DSL the Team Member should speak directly to the Chair of the Management Committee.
+The Team Member should not discuss the allegations with other Team Members.
+The DSL will ensure that the person reporting the allegation has appropriate practical and emotional support in place, signposting externally where appropriate.

-- 2. The Team Member should not discuss the allegations with other Team Members.
-The DSL will ensure that the person reporting the allegation has appropriate practical and emotional support in place, signposting externally where appropriate. - 3.
-The DSL will immediately consult the appropriate Local Authority Designated Officer (LADO) and follow actions as agreed. - 4.
-The individual concerned will immediately be suspended from duties pending investigation.
-This is not an assumption of guilt but serves to allow the appropriate investigation to take place and protects the Team Member from further allegations. - 5.
+The DSL will immediately consult the appropriate Local Authority Designated Officer (LADO) and follow actions as agreed.

+The DSL and the Chair of the Management Committee will immediately inform the individual concerned that they are suspended from duties pending investigation.
+This is not an assumption of guilt but serves to allow the appropriate investigation to take place and protects the Team Member from further allegations.

 The scope of the investigation will be determined by the nature of the concern and all investigations will be thorough and impartial.